 GASB Statement No. 14, The Financial Reporting Entity; GASB Statement No. 39, Determining Whether Certain Organizations Are Component Units, an amendment of GASB Statement No. 14; GASB Statement No. 61, The Financial Reporting Entity: Omnibus, an amendment of GASB Statements No. 14 and No. 34; GASB Statement No. 80, Blending Requirements for Certain Component Units, an amendment of GASB Statement No. 14; and GASB Statement No. 90, Majority Equity Interests-An Amendment of GASB Statements No. 14 and No. 61 provide guidance in determining whether organizations are to be included as part of a reporting entity.
 The University has defined significance as 5% of the primary government (individual campus) that the potential component unit exists to support.
 The University has determined that the Campus Foundations individually and in aggregate exceed the 5% threshold and therefore are disclosed in these financial statements as discretely presented component units.
-Campus Foundations have fiscal year reporting periods that end on either December 31 or June 30.
-The following pages show the summarized financial information of the major component unit campus foundations for the most current audited financial reporting period available.
+The following pages show the summarized financial information of the major component unit campus foundations.